-It's a long jump into the future, but Travel Channel takes a look at the host cities for the Summer and Winter Olympic Games, including London, Rio de Janeiro, Sochi and Pyeongchang.
+It's a long jump into the future, but Travel Channel takes a look at the host cities for the Summer and Winter Olympic Games, including Sochi, Rio de Janeiro and Pyeongchang.

 The 2014 Winter Olympics and Paralympics, the 22nd Olympic Winter Games, will be held in Sochi, Russia, in February 2014.
 Sochi, located just north on the Black Sea coast, is Russia’s largest resort city.